rapid7/metasploit-framework/documentation/modules/auxiliary/admin/citrix/citrix_netscaler_config_decrypt.md

 As well as under `/nsconfig/keys`.
 Note that both fragments must be provided for successful decryption.
 The module can be run without providing KEK fragments, but will be unable to decrypt any secrets that use KEK encryption.
-Like the `ns.conf` file, an unencrypted NetScaler backup will contain all KEK fragments currently defined on the appliance.
+An unencrypted NetScaler backup archive will contain all KEK fragments currently defined on the appliance as well as the current `ns.conf` file.

 ### Running the Module